cocotb/cocotb/docs/source/contributing.rst

 -  Managing Github issues and the Gitter channel
 -  Testing and coverage improvements

-Cocotb is still not perfect.
+cocotb is still not perfect.
 There are plenty of `bug fixes <https://github.com/cocotb/cocotb/issues?q=is%3Aopen+is%3Aissue+label%3Atype%3Abug>`__ and `features <https://github.com/cocotb/cocotb/issues?q=is%3Aopen+is%3Aissue+label%3Atype%3Afeature>`__ that can be worked on.
 Most of these are recorded as Github issues.

 Documentation
 -------------

-Cocotb's documentation is always open to improvements.
+cocotb's documentation is always open to improvements.
 Improving documentation will help users better understand and use cocotb;
 and may decrease the number of questions the Gitter channel and Github issue page.
 Updating documentation requires knowledge of: